edo2021/Data-Journalism-and-D3/README.md

 <h1>Before You Begin<h1>

 <ol>
-<li>Create a new repository for this project called D3-Challenge.
-Do not add this homework to an existing repository.</li>
+<li>Create a new repository for this project.</li>

 <li>Clone the new repository to your computer.</li>

-<li>This homework utilizes both html and Javascript so be sure to add all the necessary files.
+<li>This project utilizes both html and Javascript so be sure to add all the necessary files.
 These will be the main files to run for analysis.</li>

-<li>Push the above changes to GitHub.</li>
 </ol>